Water: Water industry

 The water industry provides drinking water and wastewater services (including sewage treatment) to households and industry.
 Water supply facilities include water wells, cisterns for rainwater harvesting, water supply networks, and water purification facilities, water tanks, water towers, water pipes including old aqueducts.
 Atmospheric water generators are in development.

 Drinking water is often collected at springs, extracted from artificial borings (wells) in the ground, or pumped from lakes and rivers.
 Building more wells in adequate places is thus a possible way to produce more water, assuming the aquifers can supply an adequate flow.
 Other water sources include rainwater collection.
 Water may require purification for human consumption.
 This may involve the removal of undissolved substances, dissolved substances and harmful microbes.
 Popular methods are filtering with sand which only removes undissolved material, while chlorination and boiling kill harmful microbes.
 Distillation does all three functions.
 More advanced techniques exist, such as reverse osmosis.
 Desalination of abundant seawater is a more expensive solution used in coastal arid climates.

 The distribution of drinking water is done through municipal water systems, tanker delivery or as bottled water.
 Governments in many countries have programs to distribute water to the needy at no charge.

 Reducing usage by using drinking (potable) water only for human consumption is another option.
-In some cities such as Hong Kong, seawater is extensively used for flushing toilets citywide in order to conserve freshwater resources.
+In some cities such as Hong Kong, seawater is extensively used for flushing toilets citywide to conserve freshwater resources.

 Polluting water may be the biggest single misuse of water; to the extent that a pollutant limits other uses of the water, it becomes a waste of the resource, regardless of benefits to the polluter.
 Like other types of pollution, this does not enter standard accounting of market costs, being conceived as externalities for which the market cannot account.
 Thus other people pay the price of water pollution, while the private firms' profits are not redistributed to the local population, victims of this pollution.
 Pharmaceuticals consumed by humans often end up in the waterways and can have detrimental effects on aquatic life if they bioaccumulate and if they are not biodegradable.

 Municipal and industrial wastewater are typically treated at wastewater treatment plants.
 Mitigation of polluted surface runoff is addressed through a variety of prevention and treatment techniques.
-(See Surface runoff#Mitigation and treatment.)